 CLICK ON THE COVER PAGE BELOW AND ENJOY READING OUR AUG/SEP ISSUE.

 This Issue we highlight some members of BWN and their businesses.
-You will discover in brief BWN Journey and learn more about our BWN Member Mishell as a self taught artist has created her success.
+You will discover in brief BWN Journey and learn more about our BWN Member Mishell as a self taught artist how she has created her success.
 CLICK ON THE COVER PAGE BELOW AND ENJOY READING OUR JULY ISSUE.

 Our July meeting was all about working on our elevator pitch, the ladies wrote out and practiced mastering their pitch to people they are meeting for the first time.
 Meeting all the lovely ladies each month always inspires me to continue growing BWN and implement new things to continually help and support women in business.
 Our meeting is held at AAM Advisory board room each month.
 See you all next month.